-Male Infertility: How It Is Way More Common Than You Think? explained by Male Infertility Treatment Centre
+Male Infertility: How It Is Way More Common Than You Think?

-The hectic work schedule and unhealthy eating habits have started to take a toll on the infertility of the young couples who wish to embrace parenthood in upcoming years.
+The hectic work schedule and unhealthy eating habits have started to take a toll on the infertility of the young couples who wish to embrace parenthood in the upcoming years.
 Although both men and women equally contribute when it comes to fertilizing the egg, people often solely blame women for infertility or childlessness.

 The World Health Organization (WHO) conducted a survey just to find out that male infertility is underestimated in different parts of the world.
 However, it affects a significant portion of the total world population.
-Even though due to the lack of consistent data, it is challenging to come up with an accurate number, experts believe that men are solely responsible for more than 20% to 30% infertility cases or contribute in 50% cases overall.
+Even though due to the lack of consistent data, it is challenging to come up with an accurate number, experts believe that men are solely responsible for more than 20% to 30% infertility cases or contribute in 50% of cases overall.
 In short, male infertility is way more common than you think.

 Male infertility refers to a health issue where a male cannot get his partner pregnant even after a year of regular unprotected intercourse.
 In every 100 couples, 15 percent of couples are infertile and in over one-third of these couples, male infertility plays a huge role.
 Not being able to embrace the experience of parenthood can be heart-wrenching but there are numbers of treatments for male infertility are available in the SCI IVF Clinic in Noida.

 The first visible sign of male infertility is the inability to conceive a child even after having unprotected intercourse for years.
 As a male, your fertility largely depends upon your body making qualitative and quantitative sperms and delivering them for fertilization.
 If the sperm count is low or the sperm are poor in quality then, it will be difficult to fertilize the egg to lead a successful pregnancy.
-In some cases, the underlying factors like; hormonal imbalance, erectile dysfunction, reduced sex drive, dilated veins around the testicles can cause infertility in men.
+In some cases, underlying factors like; hormonal imbalance, erectile dysfunction, reduced sex drive, dilated veins around the testicles can cause infertility in men.
 Some of the most common symptoms of infertility other than the inability to conceive are as given below: